 |2015||AshleyMadison||32 M accounts||PHP website|

-Particulary web applications developed in PHP, the most popular server-side scripting language on the Web, are prone to security vulnerabilities.
-Due to its dynamic and weak typing, as well as a variety of intricate built-in functions and settings, subtle security bugs are easily introduced into PHP code.
-Although the developers' awareness is rising for the traditional types of vulnerabilities, they still persist due to faulty security mechanisms or misleading language features.
-Besides, more complex and PHP-specific vulnerability types are comparatively unknown and actively exploited by attackers.
-Find out more about diverse vulnerabilities in popular open-source applications that were detected by RIPS in our vulnerability database.
+Web applications developed in PHP, the most popular server-side scripting language on the Web, are prone to security vulnerabilities.
+PHP code utilizes dynamic and weak typing, as well as a variety of intricate built-in functions and settings.
+As a result, subtle security bugs can be easily introduced into the code.
+Although developer awareness of traditional types of vulnerabilities is growing, vulnerabilities continue to be created and exploited on account of faulty security mechanisms or misleading language features in PHP code bases.
+More complex and PHP-specific vulnerability types are relatively unknown and are exploited by attackers at an increasing rate.
+Find out more about the broad vulnerabilities in popular open-source applications that RIPS is able to detect in its vulnerability database.

-The manual detection of vulnerabilities in modern PHP applications with hundreds of thousands lines of code is expensive, time-consuming and requires deep security knowledge.
-With the help of static code analysis, security vulnerabilities can be detected in an automated fashion and subsequently remediated.
+Manual detection of vulnerabilities in modern PHP applications with hundreds of thousands of lines of code is expensive, time-consuming, and requires deep security knowledge.
+With the help of static code analysis, security vulnerabilities can be detected automatically and can be remediated quickly.

-Static analysis is performed solely on the source code of an application without execution.
-The complete source code is transformed into an abstract model that is then analyzed for security vulnerabilities.
-This enables an efficient analysis with full code coverage which can be even applied to incomplete applications and different environments.
-As a result, static application security testing (SAST) tools are attractive for the integration into the standard testing and code review process in order to detect security issues as early as possible.
-Further, complex security vulnerabilities can be detected that likely remain undetected without knowledge of the source code.
+Static analysis is performed on the source code of an application without executing the application.
+The complete source code is transformed into an abstract model that is analyzed for security vulnerabilities.
+The outcome is an efficient analysis of the entire code regardless of the applications running environment or completeness.
+Static application security testing (SAST) tools should be part of necessary code testing and review processes, so that security issues can be detected and remediated as early as possible.
+This allows code developers and security analysts to ensure complex security vulnerabilities do not remain undetected in the source code.